PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 18:59:42
+Last updated: 2024-04-19 19:00:15
-Random Quote: Presumptuous... that's a good thing, right? - Dustin Henderson
+Random Quote: I hate it when you talk sometimes.
+No... all the time. - Nicky Nichols